“Dear Fellow Superhuman Students with ADHD: We Got This.”

 Look to all the ADHD superpowers that make you awesome and use them to your advantage.

 I used to beat myself up because I couldn’t learn like a neurotypical kid.
-When the coronavirus crisis struck, I started out looking to neurotypical people for guidance on how to deal with online learning.
+When the pandemic crisis struck, I started out looking to neurotypical people for guidance on how to deal with online learning.
 If I were under-stimulated, I’d force myself to suck it up and attack the assignments like a neurotypical kid would, or I would try to add external stimulation – only to get totally distracted for hours.

 I forgot that I am NOT neurotypical, and that I can employ my own unique strengths, even in a new environment.
 At home, I realized that I can actually listen to and focus on Zoom classes, get everything I need to know, and still have full-on conversations with everyone in my class.
 Checking in with everyone and maintaining your friendships must be a superpower-level of multitasking.
 You also have the ability to hyperfocus on the assignments you find most interesting – no neurotypical kid could ever dream of that!
 And the agony you used to feel when your impulsivity or indecisiveness got in the way of getting started?
 Gone.
 You make your own schedule.